Information for leaseholders who live in apartment blocks

 Unfortunately, this means that in some cases it may not be possible for leaseholders to remortgage, staircase or sell their homes.

 L&Q would like to apologise to residents who have been affected by this issue.
-We understand how upsetting and frustrating this is.
+We understand that this is having a life-changing impact on many households, particularly those that cannot sell, remortgage or staircase their homes.

 Below is some information which explains why this is happening, what L&Q is doing, and what help you are entitled to.